 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The amendments supersede current lease requirements in Topic 840 which require lessees to recognize most leases on their balance sheets as lease liabilities with corresponding right-of-use assets.
 The objective of Topic 842 is to establish the principles that lessees and lessors shall apply to report useful information to users of financial statements about the amount, timing, and uncertainty of cash flows arising from a lease.
-This new guidance is effective for public companies for annual reporting periods beginning after December 15, 2018, and interim periods within those periods, except for emerging growth companies who may elect to adopt the standard for annual reporting periods beginning after December 15, 2019.
-In July 2018, the

-FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements that allows entities to recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+This new guidance is effective for public companies for annual reporting periods beginning after December 15, 2019.
+In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements that allows entities to recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 The Company plans to elect this new transition guidance upon adoption of the standard on April 1, 2020.
 The Company will use the package of practical expedients which allows Dynatrace to not (1) reassess whether any expired or existing contracts are considered or contain leases; (2) reassess the lease classification for any expired or existing leases; and (3) reassess the initial direct costs for any existing leases.
-Adoption of the standard is expected to result in the recognition of the right-of-use assets and lease liabilities for operating leases.
-The Company is currently evaluating the effects the standard will have on its consolidated financial statements.
+The Company expects that this standard will have a material effect on its consolidated balance sheets.
+While the Company continues to assess all of the effects of adoption, the Company currently believes the most significant effects relate to the recognition of new right-of-use assets and lease liabilities on the balance sheet for the Company's office space operating leases.
+The right-of-use assets and corresponding lease liabilities will be based on the present value of future minimum lease payments.
+The adoption is not expected to have a material impact on the consolidated statements of operations.